ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/storage_file.md

 2. Where they do not clash with the specification, additional attributes, groups and datasets may be added by other applications or extensions to this specification, but they are ignored by this specification.

+A file-based `.cis` dataset shall have the following structure:

 ```
 cisdata.cis/
     attributes.json (file, required)